 - Weight.
 Most handhelds are lightweight – especially compared to full-size vacuums.
 There’s still variation between the lightest handhelds and the rest though.
 Choosing a light model is especially important if you need to clean locations above your head.

-- Capacity.
+- Capacity and Filtration.
 Handheld vacuums tend to have very small internal capacities.
 This is a natural consequence of a lightweight and small design.
-Even so, the larger the capacity the less you'll need to empty the machine, so make sure you check this before you buy.
+Even so, the larger the capacity the less you’ll need to empty the machine, so make sure you check this before you buy.
 If you suffer from allergies, then look for a cordless handheld vacuum with a HEPA filter.

 - Price.
 The cheapest handheld vacuums for pet hair cost as little as £50, while the most expensive (from brands such as Dyson) can cost considerably more.
 A higher price doesn’t always mean better performance, but the more expensive options on the list below are likely to remove more hair than cheaper options.